 Portfolio: Anarchitecture in Shanghai | Anarchitecture in Evry | Anarchitecture in Seoul | Anarchitecture in Tokyo | Anarchitecture in Grand Paris | Subspace Ana |

-he project Anarchitecture breaks down and offers a new version of reality for our day-to-day urban environment.
-Using fragmented images and contrasting parts, Olivier Ratsi remakes our urban
+The project Anarchitecture breaks down and offers a new version of reality for our day-to-day urban environment.
+Using fragmented images and contrasting parts, Olivier Ratsi remakes our urban landscape through digitally-processed photos.

 This project considers objective reality, space and material as intangible concepts of information.
-With the help of photographic decomposition, Ratsi has created a split in this objective
+With the help of photographic decomposition, Ratsi has created a split in this objective reality (that of large urban settings), thereby altering our perception of what is real.

 These architectures of daily life seem both strange and familiar, near and yet far away.